- Remember that cash-flow is king for medical offices.

 6) Get It In Writing

-If the discount you negotiate is significant, get the agreement in writing before submitting your payment.
-This is the proof you’ll need in cases where a creditor fails to properly note the agreement in your file, and later tries to make additional claims on your account.
+If you negotiate a significant discount, get the agreement in writing before submitting your payment.
+This is the proof you'll need in cases where a creditor fails to correctly note the deal in your file and later tries to make additional claims on your account.
 You can ask them to send the agreement letter by mail or fax.
 Or, if the billing office is local, stop by and pick up the agreement in person and make an immediate payment.
-Make sure the offer letter is on the provider’s letterhead and is signed.
+Make sure the offer letter is signed on the provider's letterhead.

 Other Options For Medical Debt

-If you are unable to negotiate the medical bill by yourself, you have other options available.
+If you cannot negotiate the medical bill by yourself, you have other options available.
 The most common are debt consolidation loans, consumer credit counseling, and debt settlement.
-The Bills.com Debt Coach offers non-nonsense information about your debt relief options, and will give you the pluses, minuses, and costs for each of your options.

 Recent my wife had to visit a local ER due to severe abdominal pains which were found to be a miscarriage from a 3 month pregnancy.
 We then had to travel to another hospital where her ob/gyn could perform a D&C. I am a young high school teacher with very bad high deductible insurance and my wife is unemployed due to the recession.
 We have about $1,500 in a HSA, and a little cash in our savings, but fear our medical bills are going to be outrageous due to going to two different hospitals and with all of the tests, anesthesia, surgery, etc. We would like to negotiate a lower bill, but we are new to this.
 Should we wait until we get the bill after its been applied towards our deductible or be proactive and call the hospitals ASAP?
 Should we argue what should be or is a fair price of these procedures in other markets?
 Aside from always being courteous and polite, what are a few things we should really do regarding these in coming bills from the hospitals?
 Any and all help would be great.